EyalRozenberg1/CheXLwLA-Chest-X-ray-Localization-with-Limited-Annotations-for-Thoracic-diseases/README.md

-## A Deep Learning method to Localize Objects using Limited Annotation, with Applications to Thoracic Diseases
+## A Deep Learning Method to Localize Objects using Limited Annotation, with Applications to Thoracic Diseases
 #### [IEEE paper](https://ieeexplore.ieee.org/abstract/document/9416490)
 ## Localization with Limited Annotation for Chest X-rays
 #### [PMLR paper](http://proceedings.mlr.press/v116/rozenberg20a.html)